Tanmayshah07/Lambda-Project/README.md

 **Specifics**:

 The languages used are CSS, HTML, and Javascript.
-Libraries and Frameworks include AOS and Bootstrap.
+Library and Framework include AOS and Bootstrap.